duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

 ### Vision
 * Initially, we employed SIFT algorithm as our vision model.
-It suceeded in capturing image features in the background but failed in capturing image features on the lanes due to the reasons: 1. the background is more complex and the magnitudes of the image gradients are high in the background; 2. a lot of mismatched features on the lanes due to the scale, rotation and photometric invariant prporties of SIFT (the image patches are similar and repetitive on the lanes).
+It succeeded in capturing image features in the background but failed in capturing image features on the lanes due to the reasons: 1. the background is more complex and the magnitudes of the image gradients are high in the background; 2. a lot of mismatched features on the lanes due to the scale, rotation and photometric invariant properties of SIFT (the image patches are similar and repetitive on the lanes).
-* To avoid the problems with SIFT, we experimented with several homography computation approaches that allow us to compute the homography matrix using line and point information interchangably.
+* To avoid the problems with SIFT, we experimented with several homography computation approaches that allow us to compute the homography matrix using line and point information interchangeably.
 These models yield decent homography matrices.
 However, they rely heavily on perfect detection of the lanes and the homography computed is infeasible for the control model.
 * Additionally, we intended to replace the homography matrices with affine matrices.
 We implemented an algorithm which computes affine matrices with 6 DOF.
 However, we realized that the affine matrix computed exhibits scaling and shearing effects on translation.
 Thus, we added restrictions to our line detections model and this led to our final model.
 ### Planning/Control
 * Originally, an optimal Model Predictive Control (MPC) strategy was considered.
-However, because the trajectory was only ever planned for short distances given the nature of the problem, the added complexity was deemeded unnecessary and the inputs from the planner were fed in directly.
+However, because the trajectory was only ever planned for short distances given the nature of the problem, the added complexity was deemed unnecessary and the inputs from the planner were fed in directly.
 * In hindsight, perhaps a dubins algorithm is not necessary and a simple PID loop would work.
 Due to the shortness of the trajectory and the frequency of updates, the dubins path is frequently only a couple of steps long and is rarely followed through to the second input.
 In theory however, it will nonetheless be more robust than a PID controller.

 ## Reference